Let The Social Spark get you connected!

 - Making you less lonely and isolated

 - Helping you make links with your local community through social and recreational activities

 This service is free of charge to access, although you will pay for your share of any activity you take part in, whether that be group meet ups, activities or trips out.

 We offer a number of services:

-Social Spark – Small friendly monthly or fortnightly social groups, supported by staff and volunteers, that meet up for lovely lunches and fun trips out.
+Social Spark – Small friendly monthly or fortnightly social groups, supported by staff and volunteers, that meet up for lovely lunches.

-Bright Spark – Activity groups for people with a passion, such as Theatre Groups, Fishing Groups and Sunday lunch groups.
+Bright Spark – Activity groups for people with a passion, such as fishing groups.

 (You can find out more about the groups we offer here)

 Project Spark – A buddy scheme to support you to join a group within the community such as going to the gym or joining a craft group.
 Your buddy will accompany you to your chosen activity for up to six occasions to help you get settled in.